Run AI model on book chapters and collect structured responses

 Character scalar.
 A question template containing the placeholder

 {group}, which will be replaced with each group label.
-Example:"On a scale from 0 to 100, how warmly do you feel towards {group}s?"- n_simulations
+Example:"On a scale from 0 to 100, how warmly do you feel towards {group}s?"- output_mode

 Integer.
 Number of repeated simulations per chapter per identity (each simulation = 2 chat turns).